-Gränges constantly works to improve health and safety awareness and skills.
-This includes regular health checks as well as training in machine safety, personal protective equipment, fire safety, first aid, and emergency response.
+Gränges works to improve health and safety awareness and skills.
+This includes providing regular health checks and training in machine safety, personal protective equipment, fire safety, first aid, and emergency response.
 All employees are covered by accident and sickness insurance.
-Comprehensive safety training is carried out for all employees at least once a year, and safety courses are regularly provided for production personnel, management and new employees.
+Comprehensive safety training is carried out for all employees at least once a year, and regular courses are provided for production personnel, management and new employees.
 Production employees receive specific safety training covering aspects such as hand and finger injury prevention.
 All new employees attend safety training before starting.